Nature @ its best

 A GREAT MORNING OR AFTERNOON RIDE OR AN EASY DAY WALKING A SPECTACULAR VALLEY

-Level: Moderate - 13km return
+Level: Moderate to advanced - 13km return

 Starting at Bushaven, this benched track follows the Te Waiti stream up the pristine Te Waiti valley to the Te Waiti Hut and beyond.
 A good swimming hole can be found at the stream crossing just before the hut, great for a dip on those hot summer days.

 95% Rideable.
 A great track for both walkers and mountain-bikers, mostly of gentle gradient.